 You approach a fork in the road.
 You are pressed to make a decision.
 Do I turn left, right or go straight?
 Will my GPS guide me?

-HS to College – the traditional route to a 4-year public or private college.
+High School to College – the traditional route to a 4-year public or private college.
 Focused on an outcome that provides a gateway to graduate school and/or a professional career in any number of industries.
 Students who follow this path are typically enrolled in a college prep program (or combination) with a GPA equal to a B- or better and following mandatory state equivalent academic courses for acceptance in a state college.
 Students take college prep, Honors and AP course.
 Individuals seek acceptance 4-year public and private colleges and universities throughout the U.S., Canada or internationally.

-Associates2Bachelors (A2B) – students who struggle academically in high school and have the aspirations to complete a Bachelor Degree program can turn to the successful A2B program option.
-Students begin at a Community College, generally enrolling full-time (many work part-time), complete a 2-year Associates Program transferring and completing the remaining two years at their choice of college and/or university.
-The A2B Program is a very important option for all students including those seeking a financially affordable option to attending college. (example: Mass Transfer)
+Associates to Bachelors – students who struggle academically in high school but have the aspirations to complete a Bachelor Degree program can turn to the successful A2B program option.
+Students begin at the Community College level developing their college readiness (academic and personal) full-time (working part-time), complete their 2-year Associates Degree transferring to complete the remaining 2 years at a 4 Year college and/or university.
+Many states, including Massachusetts sponsor “transfer’ programs that offer tuition incentives.
+The A2B Program is a very important option for all students including those seeking a financially affordable option. (example: Mass Transfer)

 Military Service – a role that calls for a special type of man or women who is willing to place their county and its citizens before their own Individuals who are called to this role are high school and/or college graduate with academic and personal character positioning them to meet the enlistment eligibility criteria of the specific brand of service.
 Individuals select from a wide range of Military Occupational Specialties (MOS) that include communications, administrative, technology, engineering, infantry, equipment and others.
 Once one completes their service commitment they are able to take their training and leadership skills in pursuit of an educational and/or workplace path.